sammygb26/Obsidian/Learning/CS/Questions/SSL TLS Questions.md

 ---
 In signed DH what changes?  #flashcard #CS #SSL-TLS
 	Here at the end the server can sign and send a hash of the XOR of the exchanged messages.
 This ensures the server received both and there is no MITM giving two keys between the client and server.

 ---
+In signed DH key exchange where do the keys come from? #flashcard #CS #SSL-TLS
+	We have to have publicly verifiable keys for example from a chain of trust.
+With these the server can sed a signed hash of the message it sent and the message the client sent.
+This ensures as long as the encryption isn't broken since the signature cannot be forged the keys sent must be correct and so there cannot be a MITM.

+---